Balachandran Chullikkad

-Balachandran Chullikkad (born 30 July 1957) is an Indian poet, orator, lyricist and actor in Malayalam-language.
+Balachandran Chullikkad (born 30 July 1957) is an Indian poet, orator, lyricist and actor in Malayalam-language media.

 Early life

 Balachandran was born in Paravur, Ernakulam, Kerala, India.
 He completed his graduation in English literature from the Union Christian College, Aluva (first two years) and Maharajas College, Ernakulam.

 Career

 His collection of poems published includes Pathinettu Kavithakal, Amaavaasi, Ghazal, Maanasaantharam, Dracula etc. Another collection of his previously published poems, Balachandran Chullikkadinte Kavithakal (The Poems of Balachandran Chullikkad), was published in 2000.
 He has also published a book of his memoirs, Chidambarasmarana (2001).

 He has participated in many national literary seminars organised by the Central Academy of Letters, India.
 He was one among the ten members of a cultural delegation of India to Sweden in 1997 invited by Nobel Academy and Swedish Writers Union.
 He represented Indian poetry in the international bookfair in Gothenburg, Sweden in November 1997.

 Chullikkad is also an actor in Malayalam films and serials.
 As an actor, he is best known for G. Aravindan's Pokkuveyil (1981) in which he played a young artist who lives with his father, a radical friend and a music-loving young woman.
 The film is about how his world collapses when his father dies, the radical friend leaves him and her family takes the woman away to another city.

 In 2018, he criticised the state education department for their incompetency in teaching Malayalam language.
 He urged it to remove his poems from curricula in schools, colleges and universities.
 Chullikkadu alleged that marks were being given in abundance for papers containing mistakes without proper evaluation, and the appointment of Malayalam teachers are not on the basis of qualifications, but caste, religion, political influence and nepotism.
 He said research work on Malayalam literature lack quality and that doctoral degrees were conferred on even those works which contain mistakes.